|

 I used white glue so that the neck

+could be removed if necessary in the future.
 It should be fairly tight.
 If you happen to make the neck too

-loose you can use veneer to make it fit tight .
+loose you can use veneer to make it fit tight. |

 Anterior | Menu